 A headache with fever, nausea or vomiting, confusion, significant sleepiness or loss of consciousness after the headache starts, stiff neck, changes in vision, seizures or fainting episodes, or skin rash.

-A headache that comes on suddenly and seems to be the worst headache the child can possibly imagine having.
+A headache that comes on quickly and seems to be the worst headache the child can possibly imagine having.
 Watch for this, especially if the child has a history of never having headaches.

 The University of Chicago Medicine